rirwin/theft-market/README.md

 ## Schema and Code Sample

-See the [schema descriptions](SCHEMA.md) for description on the schema's and for code samples links.
+See the [schema descriptions and code samples](SCHEMA.md) for description on the schemas and example code snippets.